mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 this will deter any potential attackers.

 IDERATI SPACE DEFENCE SUBMARINE
-This compact, 50x7x12 metre, deep dive submarine is the cornerstone of the Iderati space defence system.
+This compact, 50x7x12 meter, deep dive submarine is the cornerstone of the Iderati space defence system.
 For a rich, environmentally conscious – some would say obsessed – planet covered by uninterrupted and deep oceans, it was easier to deploy